HigherOrderCO/Kind/DOCUMENTATION.md

 Polymorphism
 ------------

-Polymorphism allow us to create multiple instances of the same datatype with different contained types.
+Polymorphism allows us to create multiple instances of the same datatype with different contained types.

 ```haskell